The Thousand & One Dooms1 of 12

-Tim, as Red Robin, remained a major part of the Titans into the "New 52," but with "Rebirth," his successor as Robin, Damian Wayne, has taken his place on the Teen Titans.
+Tim, as Red Robin, remained a major part of the Titans into the "New 52," but since "Rebirth," his successor as Robin, Damian Wayne, has taken his place on the Teen Titans.

 Cyborg isn't just an iconic Titan, he's an iconic DC hero - so much so that the New 52 took him out of the junior leagues and recast him as a founding member of the Justice League.

 Still, it is the Titans that really defined Cyborg, just like Cyborg helped define an entire era of the team.
-It seems unlikely that Cyborg with go back to the Titans any time soon, as he's part of DC's cinematic Justice League.
-But for many fans, that will always be Vic's home.
+It seems unlikely that Cyborg with go back to the Titans any time soon as he's now entrenched in the Justice League.
+But for many fans, the Titans will always be Vic's home.

 Wally was the first of the Titans to graduate into his mentor's role when Barry Allen died.
 Wally was the Flash for decades, taking the mantle to new heights and even greater speeds.

-Now that Wally has returned in "Rebirth," he's back alongside his longtime allies in the new ongoing Titans series.
+Since Wally's has return in "Rebirth," he's been back alongside his longtime allies in the ongoing Titans series.

 Dick eventually graduated, serving as Batman on several occasions and even working with the Justice League.
 But as he has done in "Rebirth," Dick almost always returns to his life as Nightwing - and to his compatriots in the Titans.